Ten Commandments – A Name That’s Worthy

 We can misuse God’s name through our speech

 When we take the name of God and misuse it, we reveal something about ourselves, either we misunderstand the nature of God, or we just don't care about Him.
-God and Jesus have become adjectives, and that’s the heart of the problem.
-The point God is making with the third commandment is that we shouldn't utter His name unless we mean something by it, because His name means something.
-And we ought to have respect for that which is holy.
+God and Jesus have become adjectives, and that’s the problem.
+The point God is making with the third commandment is that we shouldn't utter His name unless we mean something by it.
+We ought to have respect for that which is holy.
 God is not just background noise in our lives.
 He is the reason for our lives.

-We can misuse God’s name through our lifestyle.
+But much more often We misuse God’s name through our lifestyle.

 Listen to what Paul says in Romans 2:21-24: “As you teach others, are you failing to teach yourself?
 As you preach against stealing, are you stealing?
 As you tell others not to commit adultery, are you committing adultery?
 As you treat idols with disgust, are you robbing temples?
 As you brag about the laws in Moses’ Teachings, are you dishonoring God by ignoring those laws?
 As Scripture says, “God’s name is slandered among the nations because of you

-Anyone can talk about God.
-You can come here and sing, Praise God From Whom All Blessings Flow.
-When someone sneezes, you can say God bless you as quickly as the next person.
+It’s easy to talk about God, to mouth the words: Praise God From Whom All Blessings Flow, to be the first to say God bless you when someone sneezes, or put Jesus bumper stickers all over the back of our cars.
 But faith isn’t just talking about God.
-Christianity isn’t about words; it’s about a relationship.
+Christianity isn’t about words; it’s about living out our relationship with God.
 The bedrock of this command is our sincerity to God in terms of using His name with reverence.
 God is holy.
 He deserves our reverence and our worship, not just our words, but our genuine, sincere faith and worship.
 When we talk about God, we need to mean what we say.